 This would mean that businesses with more capital could bankrupt their competition through the practice of selling goods below cost.
 It would result in small business with little capital to sustain themselves eventually filing for bankruptsy.
 He was right.
 As a consequence, within a few short decades, there was little competition.
 Wal-Mart bankrupted tens of thousands of small manufacturers and business as a result.

 Thus came my introduction to Chicago economist, Milton Friedman’s Neo-Liberalism, initially proposed by American/Austrian ecoonomist, Ludwig von Mises.
 The 'free market' would rule all.

-A Brief History of Democratic Socialism and Progressivism
+A Brief History of Mixed Economies

-The incredible prosperity of the 50s and 60s had its roots in the early progressivism of the late 19th century and the 20th century.
+The prosperity of the 50s and 60s had its roots in the early progressivism of the late 19th century and the 20th century.
 Those movements came about as a result of the rise of the robber barons.
-The robber barons became incredibly rich as a result of wage slavery and the long, inhumane hours that they enforced on their workers.
+The robber barons became extremely rich as a result of wage slavery and the long, inhumane hours that they enforced on their workers.
 By the 50s and 60s, strong unions prevented the abuse and underpayment of labour.
 A strong middle class was born.